 The law has not yet been used successfully against anarchists, but starting with the Marini trial, its use has been increasing rapidly over the past several years, and not just against anarchists.
-In fact, more than 8,000 people have been charged with subversive association for various-struggles that have happened in the past two years, and as social conflict heats up in Italy, this number could go into the tens of thousands.
+In fact, more than 8,000 people have been charged with subversive association for various-struggles that have happened in the past two years, and as social conflict consumers, and to demonize those of the exploited who cannot or will not fit into these roles.